pedropro/CAPE/README.md

 Cylinder and Plane Extraction from Depth Cameras

 Implementation of the method proposed in:
-Fast Cylinder and Plane Extraction from Depth Cameras for Visual Odometry,
+P. Proenca and Y. Gao, Fast Cylinder and Plane Extraction from Depth Cameras for Visual Odometry, IROS, 2018 (to appear) https://arxiv.org/abs/1803.02380
-https://arxiv.org/abs/1803.02380

 Note: The parameters are fine-tuned for detecting large surfaces with Kinect 1 and Structure sensor for VO.
 For other applications, these may need to be modified.